mailcheck/mailcheck/README.md

 For instant use, download `src/mailcheck.min.js` into javascripts directory.
 Use `src/mailcheck.js` if you want to hack on it, or have your own minimizer.

+You can also use it on the server with Node.js.
+Just add it to your package.json, or run `npm install mailcheck`.

 Usage with jQuery
 -----
 First, include jQuery and Mailcheck into the page.